shaun-barnard/python/discord-llm-chatbot/README.md

 git checkout @
 ```

-This approach allows you to work with only the contents of the specified folder ([llm-discord-chatbot]), rather than cloning my entire Python repository and then removing unwanted files and folders.
+This approach allows you to work with only the contents of the specified folder ([llm-discord-chatbot])(https://github.com/langchain-ai/langchain), rather than cloning my entire Python repository and then removing unwanted files and folders.

 ```py
 from tinygrad import Tensor, nn